Demolition of al-Baqi: Background

-Wahhabis tried to carry out the demolition within a legal religious context, since they regarded the shrines as "idolatrous" and believed that marking graves is Bid'a (heresy), based on their interpretation of Qur'anic verses regarding graves and shrines.
-They drew from the story of the golden calf found in the Qur'an where Israelites manufactured idols and prayed to them, causing God to become angry.
+The Wahhabis tried to carry out the demolition within a legal religious context, since they regarded the shrines as "idolatrous" and believed that marking graves is Bid'a (heresy), based on their interpretation of Qur'anic verses regarding graves and shrines.
+They drew from the story of the golden calf mentioned in the Qur'an where the Israelites manufactured idols and prayed to them, inviting divine wrath.
 Some Muslims see the story as a "blanket prohibition" against the worship of images and shrines.

 On the other hand, Shia scholars used a number of different verses and traditions to support the practice of building shrines over the graves of Islamic saints.

 According to Shia scholar Mohammad Jafar Tabasi, the graves of Shia Imams buried in al-Baqi had been revered for hundreds of years and none of the Sunni scholars (ulamas) regarded the shrines as innovation.
 Weeks before the second demolition, at the request of Ibn Bulayhid, a group of fifteen scholars from Medina unanimously issued a fatwa (an Islamic legal ruling) condemning the making of mausoleums around the graves.

 According to Islamic studies scholar Adeel Mohammadi, the Wahhabis' destruction of al-Baqi also had political roots.
 The leader of a Muslim community is responsible for enjoining good and forbidding wrong (al ʿamr bi-l maʿrūf wa-n nahy ʿan al munkar) and he can fulfill this responsibility only by having political power.
 The destruction by the Wahhabis was a political act to establish Najdi authority in the Hijaz, consisting of the religious authority of Najd, Wahhabi scholars, and the political authority of the Saudi family.
 Mohammadi argues that by the destruction, "Saudi authorities sought to broadcast their newly acquired political power".

 It has been suggested that the veneration of Islamic shrines represented the desire for a united theological approach to God and a political approach to land.
 Wahhabism also views the destruction of the site as justified on theological and political principles.
 According to Mohammadi, the destruction could be carried out with the purpose of indicating victory over Shia, as al-Baqi is the burial place of a number of Shia Imams and members of Ahl al-Bayt ("People of the House") – Muhammad's family.